Don't miss the deadline. Apply now >

 Small Business Grants for Women in Texas

-But here’s where the good news begins.
-You’ve discovered a site than will help you find grants, loans and tons of resources for Texas women business owners like you.
+You’ve discovered a group of women who will help you find grants, loans and tons of resources for Texas women business owners like you.
 Yes, you’ll still have to get your hands dirty and do the heavy lifting!
 But if you’re willing to put in the time to pursue your business dream, we’d love to point you in the right direction.

 You’ll also want to peek at the resources below.
 There are plenty of helpful folks in Texas who will partner with women entrepreneurs like you.